 2. Resource Connectivity Nodes

 a.
-Resource Connectivity Node represents the Electrical Bus where physical generator is connected.
+Resource Connectivity Node represents the Electrical Bus where the physical generator is connected or the Electrical Bus of a Common Information Model (CIM) Load that a CLR is mapped to.

 b.
-Generator output is injected at the Resource Connectivity Node.
+Generator output is injected at the Resource Connectivity Node and CLR consumption is withdrawn at the Resource Connectivity Node.

 c.
 More than one Resource can be connected to the same Resource Connectivity Node.